akshayxml/Flappy-GL/readme.md

 ![Gameply GIF](./images/gp.gif)

 ## Usage
-Kindly follow the steps mentioned in [LearnOpenGL](https://learnopengl.com/Getting-started/Creating-a-window) to setup the project. `include` folder contains the dependencies and the `lib` file contains the libraries.
+Kindly follow the steps mentioned in [LearnOpenGL](https://learnopengl.com/Getting-started/Creating-a-window) to setup the project. `include` folder contains the header files and the `lib` file contains the libraries.